-While domestic ferrets have become more popular as pets in recent years and can be kept legally as pets in most states, it's still best to check state and local laws for possible restrictions.
+While domestic ferrets have become more popular as pets in recent years and can be kept legally as pets in most states, it's still best to check state and local laws, as there are select states which do not allow them as pets.
 As with any companion animal, these furry creatures deserve lifelong, responsible homes and caretakers.

 If you're thinking of getting a ferret, here are some things to keep in mind before taking steps to add a ferret to your family.